xiix0/scam/README.md

-You will be given a post of trust and responsibility.
+You are destined to become the commandant of the fighting men of the department of transportation.